PMBIA LEVEL 2 RE-CERTIFICATION

 - 80hr Wilderness First Responder Certification (or equivalent) strongly recommended, but not mandatory.
 40hr Wilderness First Aid (or equivalent) expected, as per the Level 1 recommendation.

 - A minimum age of 17 is required for the Level 2.
 Guiding and teaching mountain biking is inherently dangerous and being legally responsible for other adults and children, warrants a minimum age for certified instructors.

-The pre-course workshop is essential to prepare for your Level 2 Re-certification, so you can get the most of your PMBIA Training.
+The two-day L2 Air and L2 Trail Modules are used for the Level 2 Recertification.
+The pre-course workshop is essential to prepare for the course, so you cane sure to show up ready for your recertification.
 It involves reading the PMBIA Reference Guide and completing the Level 2 Worksheet.
-Please note the reading and worksheet takes approximately 2 - 3 hrs to complete.
+Please note the reading and worksheet takes approximately 2 – 3 hrs to complete.